bdogger/ngOAuth2Utils/README.md

 Is really just a wrapper for $localStorage from the ngstorage component.
 The $authenticationService and $httpInterceptorService rely on the $tokenService

 ##More Details##
-Please view the tests for examples of all services
+Please view the tests for examples of all services.

+##TODO##
+Add e2e tests for application - I have e2e tests created for the applications that use this module, but I need to setup a fake server to provide successful and unsuccessful statuses in order to bundle e2e tests with the module

+Provide a logout success callback